lukemunsch/rwbyQuiz/README.md

 ## Features

+Languages used for the RWBY Fan-Made Quiz are HTML, CSS AND JavaScript.

 ### Style Choices

 Using some of the main logo images and personal experience from viewing the show myself;